-LITO Chudanta will learn about how the navied atable provides about the with a structured HT3 Students will learn about how the periodic table provides chemists with a structured PPE 1 (Paper 1) organisation of the known chemical elements from which they can make sense of their DDF 4 (D 2) physical and chemical properties.
-In addition to appreciating the historical development PPE 1 (Paper 2) of the periodic table and models of atomic structure providing good examples of how scientific ideas and explanations develop over time.
-Periodicity and Redox Test Classification Physical properties of Period 3 elements Halogenoalkanes Test Oxidation, Reduction and Redox Equations Student will be able to work out the oxidation state of a element in a formula or ion and Alkenes Test write half equations identifying oxidation, reduction and redox processes; in addition to learning how to combine half equations to give an overall redox equation Halogenoalkanes Students will learn how to outline the mechanisms involved for these compounds.
+HT3 Students will learn about how the periodic table provides chemists with a structured PPE 1 (Paper 1) organisation of the known chemical elements from which they can make sense of their physical and chemical properties.
+In addition to appreciating the historical development PPE 1 (Paper 2) Periodicity of the periodic table and models of atomic structure providing good examples of how scientific ideas and explanations develop over time. and Redox Test Classification Physical properties of Period 3 elements Halogenoalkanes Test Oxidation, Reduction and Redox Equations Students will be able to work out the oxidation state of an element in a formula or ion Alkenes Test and write half equations identifying oxidation, reduction and redox processes; in addition to learning how to combine half equations to give an overall redox equation Halogenoalkanes Students will learn how to outline the mechanisms involved for these compounds.
 They will learn how halogenoalkanes are much more reactive than alkanes and their many uses as solvents and in pharmaceuticals.
-Nucleophilic Substitution Elimination Ozone depletion Alkenes This section covers how the high electron density of the carbon-carbon double bond leads to attach on these molecules by electrophiles.
+Nucleophilic Substitution Elimination Ozone depletion Alkenes This section covers how the high electron density of the carbon-carbon double bond leads to attack on these molecules by electrophiles.
 It also covers the mechanism of addition to the double bond and introduces addition polymers, which are commercially important and have many uses in society Structure, bonding and reactivity Addition reactions of alkenes Addition polymers Group 2, the alkaline earth metals Students will learn about the elements in group 2, the trends in the solubilities of the hydroxides and sulphates of these elements and how they are linked to their use.
-They Group 2 + Group 7 Test will understand the applications of these in medicine and agriculture.
-Group 2 + Group 7 Test Year 12 Group 7, the halogens Alachala Tast HT4 Students will learn about the halogens in Group 7.
-Trends in their physical and chemical Alcohols Test Oussuis Australia Test properties are examined and explained.
+They Group 2 + Group 7 Test Year 12 will understand the applications of these in medicine and agriculture.
+HT4 Group 7, the halogens Alcohols Test •••• Students will learn about the halogens in Group 7.
+Trends in their physical and chemical properties are examined and explained.
 And the ability of the halogens to behave as Organic Analysis Test oxidising agents and the halides to behave as reducing agents Trends in properties